BatAAr

-BatAAr was a band from Gothenburg, Sweden, active between 2005-2019.
+BatAAr was a band from Gothenburg, Sweden, active between 2005 and 2019.

 Group

 BatAAr was founded in Gothenburg, Västra Götaland, Sweden.
 BatAAr had four members; Endigo (vocals), Patrik (guitar), Simon (guitar), and Tobias (drums).

 History

 Going all the way back to 2005, BatAAr started when school mates Simon and Patrik, both being musicians on their own, decided to start work together.
 Tobias joined shortly thereafter and the trio kept playing together throughout their remaining school years.
 They completed the full 5-piece lineup and thus BatAAr's first EP "ABSORB" was released in early 2011.
 The EP, mastered by Göran Finnberg gained instant nationwide traction, with radio airplay and live shows across the country.
-Following the EP, the bands desired for originality and started incorporating streaks of typical Japanese Visual Kei style resulting in vivid looks in their music videos, outfits and live shows.
-In addition, the band started a close collaboration with Swedish success studio Top Floor Studios run by renowned producer, and Verge family member Jakob Herrmann and Danish mixing engineer Tue Madsen.
+Following the EP, the bands desired for originality and started incorporating streaks of typical Japanese visual kei style resulting in vivid looks in their music videos, outfits and live shows.
+In addition, the band started a close collaboration with the Swedish recording studio Top Floor Studios run by producer, and Verge family member Jakob Herrmann and Danish mixing engineer Tue Madsen.

-Japan was one of BatAAr's steadiest bases, with annual tours following, each extensively larger in scope than the last, and multiple sold out shows each tour.
+Japan was one of BatAAr's steadiest bases, with annual tours following, each extensively larger in scope than the last, and multiple sold-out shows each tour.
 They also coined the term Art Metal for their brand of diverse soundscapes fused with the aesthetic style and attention to detail found in Japanese visual kei.
 Following the recent success, the band released their first mini-album titled 'MEMORIA' in 2014.
 This album was a compilation of previously released singles combined with a slew of new songs.
-For the release of "MEMORIA", BatAAr signed a deal with 'FWD Inc' – Japans most prominent Visual Kei record label, which is the only non-Japanese act to ever sign a deal with.
+For the release of "MEMORIA", BatAAr signed a deal with 'FWD Inc' – Japan's most prominent visual kei record label, which is the only non-Japanese act to ever sign a deal with.

 2015 was a year of re-evaluation for the band.
 The core trio of Patrik, Simon and Tobias decided that BatAAr was ready to take the next huge leap as a band.
 This resulted in the recruitment of long-time friend Endigo, another pioneer of Visual Rock in the western music scene, who would go on to become the new vocalist of the band.